wp-plugins/funny-photos/readme.txt

 Stable tag: trunk

 Plugin "Funny Photos" displays Best photos of the day and Funny photos on your blog.
 There are over 5,000 photos.
-Add Funny Photos to your sidebar on your blog using  a widget.

 == Description ==